3 Days Chasing Lights: Things to Do in Fairbanks Alaska

 8:45 - 9:15 AM: ☕ Start the morning with a tasty pastry and seasonal latte from Little Owl Cafe (45 min)

-10:00 AM - 12:00 PM: 🦮 Learn the art of mushing with a “Drive Your Own Dog Sled” Tour (2 hr)
+10:00 AM - 12:00 PM: 🦮 Learn the art of mushing during a “Drive Your Own Dog Sled” Tour (2 hr)

 1:00 - 1:45 PM: 🥟 Enjoy a quick and hearty lunch after an active morning at GR’s Empanada House (45 min)